New York Fire Injury and Burn Lawyers

 Often, any of these injuries from fire or smoke inhalation are worth millions of dollars.

 Noxious gases released from burning materials include carbon monoxide, hydrogen cyanide, chlorine gas, ammonia, hydrocarbons, and acids, causing permanent injuries.

 Fire, extreme heat, chemicals, and smoke inhalation can cause any or all of the following injuries:

-- Burns and scars result in extensive medical treatment costing a lot of money and cause substantial pain and embarrassment.
+- Burns and scars result in extensive medical treatment costing a lot of money and causing substantial pain and embarrassment.

-- Lung damage can cause permanent scarring to the lungs.
+- Lung damage can cause permanent scarring in the lungs.

 - Thermal injury to the upper airway.